 The USPS has introduced Flat Rate Priority Mail boxes.
-Basically whatever you can jam in the box you can ship for one price.
+Whatever you can jam in one of their boxes you can ship for one price.
 If you box weighs five or fifty pounds you pay the same price.
-The priority mail boxes are free and are available at your local post office, or you can have them shipped to your door.
-Check how much your package will cost online here.
-A sampling of the Priority Mail Flat Rates are below:

 If you choose to use your own packaging you can send it priority mail too.
-Prices are based on weight and location and start at about $5.50.
-You can view all the priority mail rate prices on the USPS website.
+Prices are based on weight and location and start at about $6.

-Priority mail is usually 2 to 3 day shipping, but it is not guaranteed.
+Priority mail is 2 to 3 day shipping, but it is not guaranteed.